Yangqy-16/MomeDTA/preprocess/README.md

 ## Train-Val-Test Split

+To split the dataset into different sets, please first run `cluster.py` to cluster the drugs and proteins.

-Finally, you can run `split.py` (following [LLMDTA](https://github.com/Chris-Tang6/LLMDTA)) to split the data into different sets, in the form of:
+Then, run `split.py` to split the data into different sets, in the form of:

 - `splits/`
   - `warm/`